-There are a number of supply chain security technologies that might be adapted for these purposes, either individually or in combination.
-One such strategy candidate is the in-toto framework, which breaks down the software supply chain into a series of steps, each of which has a "functionary," human or otherwise, authorized to perform it.
-A policy is defined for each supply chain and the policy is then cryptographically signed by the supply chain owner.
-As each functionary performs its task, it captures separate signed metadata for each step that documents the artifacts involved.
-The metadata is then validated against the policy, enabling end-to-end verification of the supply chain.
+There are a number of complementary supply chain security technologies that might be adapted for these purposes.
+The in-toto framework is a common link between a number of these efforts.
+The framework breaks down the software supply chain into a series of steps, each of which has a "functionary," human or otherwise, authorized to perform it.
+A policy is defined for each supply chain and it is then cryptographically signed by the supply chain owner.
+As each functionary performs its task, it captures separate signed metadata that documents the artifacts involved.
+The metadata is then validated against the policy, ensuring only authorized actions or operations were performed in the supply chain.

-The in-toto framework has already been successfully adopted or integrated into several major open source software projects, including those hosted by the Cloud Native Computing Foundation, a part of the Linux Foundation.
-It has already been used in tandem with The Update Framework (TUF) to provide both endto-end security and compromise resilience for Datadog.
-Using this integration as a test case, the Uptane community is looking into what might be involved in a combined Uptane and in-toto as defense against supply chain attacks on automobiles.
-The concept will be presented in a whitepaper in early 2022.
+in-toto has already been successfully adopted or integrated into several major open source software projects, including those hosted by the Cloud Native Computing Foundation, a part of the Linux Foundation.
+It has already been used in tandem with The Update Framework (TUF) to provide both end-to-end security and compromise resilience for Datadog.
+Using this integration as a guide, the Uptane community published Scudo, a whitepaper that describes how to use in-toto and Uptane together to provide security guarantees for the development and delivery of automotive software.
+A Proposed Uptane Revision and Enhancement (PURE) describing Scudo's implementation details was accepted on 2/28/23.

-8.0.3 Secure alternatives to conventional software and identifiers

-Having an unambiguous way to reference all of its components is a crucial attribute within any system.
-Therefore, taking a closer look at a system's identifiers-both hardware and software-can be a worthwhile investment in enhancing system security.
+8.0.3 Secure alternatives to conventional software and identifiers identifiers-both hardware and software-can be a worthwhile investment in enhancing system security.
 A system that lacks a standardized and widely accepted system of identifying components presents a potential vulnerability that can impact both the efficiency and reliability of operations.
 Thus, designers, suppliers, and OEMs have come to realize that the identifiers used for both the hardware or software element on a vehicle are not trivial details.
 Despite the emergence of alternative ECU and software ID strategies, the utilization of VIN numbers, often as the only hardware identifier on a vehicle, is still all too common a practice.